Marcella's Chicken Project

 Join Bob Bennin, Head Chicken Wrangler, for one of our Free Workshops this summer.
 You will learn how to care for chickens and hear the history of chickens on the farm.
 Children are welcome.
 Enjoy the chickens as they free roam the yard.
 They won't go to far if you're feeding them!

 Workshops are held the the third Monday of each summer month: May 15, June 19, and July 17 (3-4pm).

 Volunteer Chicken Wranglers

-The chickens are not on site yet, but in addition to Workshops, visitors are welcome to visit the chickens during summer daylight hours, 7 days a week.
+The chickens arrived on April 7th this year and visitors are welcome to visit them during summer daylight hours, 7 days a week.
 Come in the morning and hear our rooster's beautiful crow.
 There is a chicken viewing window around back to see inside the coop as the chickens work in their nest boxes in the late morning and early afternoon.
 Please respect the chickens.
 Do not feed or disturb them.
 Thank you.